docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 Privileged containers are typically used to run advanced workloads in containers, for example Docker-in-Docker, to perform kernel operations such as loading modules, or to access hardware devices.
 We aim to allow running advanced workloads, but deny the ability to perform kernel operations or access hardware devices.

-Allowing the `-–privileged` flag but restricting its impact within the container's user-namespace, it’s possible to do this.
+By allowing the `-–privileged` flag but restricting its impact within the container's user-namespace, it’s possible to do this.

 <hr>
 </div>